heitorPB/FatHiggs/README.md

 ## Histogram (3)

 The plot is made with the sum of the signal and the background.
-After this histogram is made, I fit a function BreitWidger + 4th order polynomial.
+After this histogram is made, I fit a function BreitWigner + 4th order polynomial.
 From the parameters of the fit, I extract the signal.
 The solid blue line is the fit of background + signal.
-The dashed line is the polynomial only.
+The dashed blue line is the polynomial only.
+The dashed red line is the Breit Wigner with the parameters given by the fit.
+The signal *data* is calculated as the histogram points subtracted the polynomial fit.

 ## Compiling and Running